HappyCerberus/cpp-coding-interview/manuscript/003_traversal_001_theory.md

 {full: true, community: true}
 # Traversal algorithms

 This chapter is dedicated to three algorithms we will keep revisiting in different variants throughout the book.
-The two search/traversal algorithms, depth-first and breadth-first search, and the traversal/constraint algorithm, backtracking.
+The two search-traversal algorithms, depth-first and breadth-first search, and the constraint-traversal algorithm, backtracking.

 Let's start with a problem: imagine you need to find a path in a maze; how would you do it?